-A key requirement placed on Ofcom as a result of the 1996 Broadcasting Act and the 2003 Communications Act is to advance the interests of the public as citizens and consumers (Ofcom 2007).
-Ofcom is required to draw up a code for TV and radio dealing with standards in the core areas of programmes, sponsorship, and fairness and privacy, the latest version of which was created in 2005 (Ofcom 2007: 7).
+A key requirement placed on Ofcom as a result of the 1996 Broadcasting Act and the 2003 Communications Act is to advance the interests of the public as citizens and consumers (Ofcom 2007 - PCIP).
+Ofcom is required to draw up a code for TV and radio dealing with standards in the core areas of programmes, sponsorship, and fairness and privacy, the latest version of which was created in 2005 (Ofcom 2007: 7, PCIP).
 Reference to PRS in broadcasting stretches back to the Independent Broadcasting Authority's Television Programme Guidelines of 1990 (Ayre 2007).
 Rule 10.9 of the Broadcasting Code elaborates on the two circumstances where PRS can be used.
-They must either be derived directly from a particular programme and enhance viewer benefit from it or allow interaction with it; and they must form part of the editorial content of the programme as in the case of viewer votes and competitions (Ofcom 2007: 8).
+They must either be derived directly from a particular programme and enhance viewer benefit from it or allow interaction with it; and they must form part of the editorial content of the programme as in the case of viewer votes and competitions (Ofcom 2007: 8, PCIP).
 The Ofcom code also includes a specific rule on the need to ensure fairness in the running of competitions which applies to all UK broadcasters (Ayre 2007).
 Rule 2.11 of the Ofcom code, introduced only as recently as 2005, stipulates that competitions should be undertaken clearly, fairly and appropriately.
 Ofcom has also supplemented this with specific advice on conducting competitions in respect of this Rule.
-Here, inter alia, broadcasters are advised: to ensure that they are au fait with PPP stipulations; to be able to demonstrate the methodology used in constructing a competition; to make clear and regular announcement of the rules of competitions; and, saliently, to make clear to viewers when a repeat programme is being aired to ensure viewers do not attempt to participate in a competition or vote which has already concluded (Ayre 2007: 28-29).
+Here, inter alia, broadcasters are advised: to ensure that they are au fait with PPP stipulations; to be able to demonstrate the methodology used in a constructing a competition; to make clear and regular announcement of the rules of competitions; and, saliently, to make clear to viewers when a repeat programme is being aired to ensure that they do not attempt to participate in a competition or vote which has already concluded (Ayre 2007: 28-29).

-Given the sweep of power invested in Ofcom, it is important to consider why an 'intermediary regulator', such as PPP, was deemed necessary, something which the institutional legacy of the regulation of telecommunications in the UK can account for.
+Given the sweep of power invested in Ofcom, it may well be asked why an 'intermediary regulator', such as PPP, was considered necessary.
+The institutional legacy of the regulation of telecommunications in the UK is likely to provide the answer.
 Here, the Office of Telecommunications, Oftel, was responsible for telecommunications infrastructure and service regulation.
 However, the regulation of content services, principally PRS and broadcast services, remained separate.
-Premium rate services are unusual in that they are neither 'straightforward' telecommunications nor broadcasting.
+A possible explanation lies in the nature of the PRS, as neither 'straightforward' telecommunications nor broadcasting.
 On the one hand, a typical service does involve sending and receipt of content.
 However, on the other, the exchange is of a private-to-private nature: nothing is broadcast which might have created the public interest issues which shaped the regulation of broadcasting historically in the UK.

-That the PRS regulatory system should have been so constituted originally is itself a matter open to (albeit retrospective) debate.
-There is little indication that the activities of

-ICSTIS figured high on Oftel's list of priorities.
+That the PRS regulatory system should have been so constituted originally is itself a matter open to debate.
+There is little indication that the activities of ICSTIS figured high on Oftel's list of priorities, resulting in the development of considerable institutional autonomy on the part of the former and a 'separatism' in the regulation of PRS from the rest of electronic communication in the UK.
 In 2001, for example, Oftel claimed its desire to encourage 'self- and co-regulation where possible because it offers a faster and more flexible alternative to sector regulation by Oftel' (Oftel 2001: 4).
-As a result, ICSTIS developed considerable institutional autonomy and a 'separatism' in the regulation of PRS from the rest of electronic communication in the UK resulted.